New Mexico — Attractions

 Gila Cliff Dwellings National Monument

 They have been abandoned for more than 700 years, but you wouldn’t know it looking at this ancient Native American city built into the side of a massive cliff outside of Silver City.
-A reasonable one-mile walk takes you back in time through a canyon to where six caves are punched into the cliff wall.
-Climb the ladders to explore the 42 tiny rooms where hundreds of people once lived, worked, and cooked for a period in the late 1200s.
+A reasonable one-mile walk takes you back in time through a canyon where six caves are punched into the cliff wall.
+Climb the ladders to explore the 42 tiny rooms where hundreds of people once lived, worked and cooked for a period in the late 1200s.

 Address: 44 New Mexico Highway 15, Silver City, NM 88061